eficode-academy/helm-katas/helm-lint-kubeval.md

 - `helm lint` will lint your helm chart, catching mandatory fields not set in the helm objects, and YAML validate all your kubernetes objects with actions.
 - `helm kubeval` is a plugin to render your chart into kubernetes objects, and run `kubeval` on them.
 It performs the same as `helm lint` does, but for you kubernetes objects.

-So both tools help you, but with different scope.
+Both tools help you, but with different scope.

 ## Exercise